Donald Glover: Early career

-2011–2014: Camp and Because the Internet
+2011–2012: EP and Camp

 His first extended play, titled EP, was released as a free digital download in March 2011.
 A music video for the song "Freaks and Geeks" was released in that month and Glover hosted the MTVU Woodie Awards at South By Southwest.
 Glover commenced his nationwide IAMDONALD Tour in April.
 The tour was a one-man live show that consisted of rap, comedy, and video segments.
-Glover appeared at the 2011 Bonnaroo Music Festival as both Childish Gambino and as a comedian, performing a set with Bill Bailey.
+He appeared at the 2011 Bonnaroo Music Festival as both Childish Gambino and as a comedian, performing a set with Bill Bailey.
 His one-hour stand-up special, Weirdo, aired on Comedy Central in November 2011.

 For his 2011 debut studio album, Glover approached Community's score composer, Ludwig Göransson for production assistance; Göransson has become his most frequent collaborator.
 Prior to its release, Glover signed with Glassnote Records and embarked on The Sign-Up Tour.
 The album titled Camp, was released on November 15, 2011, backed by his debut single "Bonfire" and "Heartbeat", which peaked at number eighteen on the Bubbling Under Hot 100 Singles and number fifty-four on Hot R&B/Hip-Hop Songs.
 Camp debuted at number eleven on the Billboard 200, selling 52,000 copies in the first week, and was generally well received by critics, with PopMatters writer Steve Lepore finding it to be "undoubtedly one of the best records of any genre to come out in 2011".
 His Camp Gambino tour was scheduled to commence in March 2012, but was postponed to April after he fractured his foot.

+2012–2014: Royalty, Because the Internet and STN MTN/Kauai

 Glover released the songs "Eat Your Vegetables" and "Fuck Your Blog" through his website in April and May 2012.
 Throughout May and June, he premiered tracks from his sixth mixtape, Royalty, which was released as a free digital download in July.
 The album featured several artists, including his brother Stephen, under the alias Steve G. Lover III.
 The single "Trouble" by British artist Leona Lewis from her album Glassheart (2012) featured Gambino with a guest rap performance.
 The song peaked at number seven on the UK Singles Chart, making it his first UK Top 10 single.
-In November 2012, Göransson stated that he and Glover were in the studio generating new ideas for the next album which was to be "bigger" and "with more people involved".
-In 2013, Glover signed a deal to create a music-themed show for FX titled Atlanta, in which he would star, write, and serve as an executive producer.
-Although several networks were interested in picking up his half-hour comedy, he chose FX due to their willingness to work around his touring schedule.
-Glover had a supporting role in the romantic comedy The To Do List (2013), which performed below expectations, and guest starred in two episodes of the comedy-drama television series Girls in early 2013, as a Republican who is the brief love interest to Lena Dunham's character.
+In November 2012, Göransson said that he and Glover were in the studio generating new ideas for the next album which was to be "bigger" and "with more people involved".